ColinFrankish/CV/README.md

 Travelbag - Manager, London Office, September 2012 - December 2013

 Corporate Traveller - Account Manager April 2012- September 2012
+* Handling corporate travel accounts for high end business clients.
+* Designing solutions for complex travel requirements and delivering it to clients.
+* Responsible for billing and accounting for clients and the company
+*

 Trailfinders  August 1999- December 2011